 Will I get Google Play?

-The Huawei-Google relationship has been a major challenge recently because of the US trade ban on Huawei.
+The Huawei-Google relationship has been a major challenge since 2019 because of the US trade ban on Huawei.

 Because Huawei has existing licenses/agreements in place for pre-existing devices, anything launched before the Huawei Mate 30 series will have full Android, with Google Play Services and everything that entails: the Play Store, Play Movies, Play Games and all the other Google apps that require Google Play Services in order to function.

-The Huawei Mate 30 and Mate 30 Pro don't have Google Play Services, and we're expecting the same to be the case for the upcoming P40 and P40 Pro.
+For devices that launched after May 2019 (like the Mate 30 and P40 series), you don't get a full Google Play experience.
 That means you're relying on the Huawei App Gallery in order get your apps and games, and you'll be missing some core Android default apps.

 This will be true of any new Huawei or Honor device going forward until the situation between the US, China and Huawei is resolved and the trade ban is lifted.